krak3n/Facio/docs/_build/html/_sources/installing.txt

 Installing
 ==========

-Factio can be installed on system using the standard python package installers ``pip`` and ``easy_install``.
+Facio can be installed on system using the standard python package installers ``pip`` and ``easy_install``.

 .. note::